CHINESE NEW YEAR 2015 (The Year of the Sheep)

 LUNAR NEW YEAR FAIR (FLOWER MARKETS) of which the largest and most popular are at Victoria Park, Causeway Bay and Fa Hui Park, Mongkok.
 About half the stalls at these fairs sell colourful flowers and plants, whilst other stalls sell decorations, foods and gadgets.
 The fairs operate from 13th to 18th February 2015 from noon to midnight each day and until about 5am on Lunar New Year's Day, 19th February 2015.
 Admission is free.
 Shops at the year-round Mong Kok flower market, a popular tourist attraction at Prince Edward Road West and Flower Market Road open 24 hours a day on the two days immediately before Lunar New Year's Day.

-CATHAY PACIFIC INTERNATIONAL CHINESE NEW YEAR NIGHT PARADE on Chinese New Year's Day, 19th February 2015, the highlight of Lunar New Year's celebrations, takes place through the streets of Tsim Sha Tsui, starting at the Hong Kong Cultural Centre Piazza at 8pm then passing Star Ferry Pier Bus Terminus then travelling along Canton Road, Haiphong Road, Nathan Road and Salisbury Road before arriving at the finish at Sheraton Hong Kong Hotel & Towers at about 9-45pm, with the last float reaching the finish at about 10-45pm.
+CATHAY PACIFIC INTERNATIONAL CHINESE NEW YEAR NIGHT PARADE on Chinese New Year's Day, 19th February 2015, the highlight of Lunar New Year's celebrations, takes place through the streets of Tsim Sha Tsui, starting at the Hong Kong Cultural Centre Piazza at 8pm then passing Star Ferry Pier Bus Terminus then travelling along Canton Road, Haiphong Road, Nathan Road and Salisbury Road before arriving at the finish at Sheraton Hong Kong Hotel & Towers at about 9-45pm, with the last float reaching the finish at about 10-30pm.
 The Night Parade, first held in 1996, is sponsored by Cathay Pacific for the 17th consecutive year.
-The parade features about thirteen elaborately decorated themed floats with colourful lighting, international performing groups from several countries, local performing groups, and street performing groups with thousands of musicians in marching bands, cheerleaders, costumed characters, traditional cultural performances, dances and dragon and lion dancers.
+The parade features thirteen elaborately decorated themed floats with colourful lighting, international performing groups from France, Russia, Korea, Japan, The Netherlands, Spain, Taiwan, The Philippines, USA, Taiwan and St Lucia as well as eleven local performing groups, and twelve street performing groups with thousands of musicians in marching bands, cheerleaders, costumed characters, traditional cultural performances, dances and dragon and lion dancers.
 Prior to the parade, starting from 6-30pm, spectators along the route will be entertained a line-up of performers, including jugglers, dancers, cosplayers and a marching band.

 In order to allow more spectators to view the parade there are no spectator stands along the route, other than at Hong Kong Cultural Centre Piazza, where the parade starts.
 Sound and lighting effects for the parade have been enhanced since 2013.